bitcoincore-dev/escrow-core/README.md

 Core library for implenting the escrow protocol.

 Features:
-  * Method libraries for implementing the proposal, deposit and settlement phases of the protocol.
+  * Method libraries for the proposal, deposit, covenant, and settlement phases of the protocol.
+  * Multi-platform client with ORM interface.
-  * Consensus validation and run-time schema validation (using zod).
+  * Run-time schema validation (using zod).
   * Supports version 5 of Typescript.
   * E2E test suite with native Bitcoin Core integration.

+Comimg Soon:
+  * Caching and hydration for the ORM.
+  * Real-time events with EventEmitter interface.
+  * Tooling for disposable private keys.
+  * More tests and documentation.

 ## Overview

+A `proposal` is the pre-cursor to a contract.

+It is written in JSON foramt, and designed for collaboration (much like a PSBT).

+Once terms have been agreed upon, a proposal can be converted into a `contract`.

-The life-cycle of a contract has three stages: `creation`, `deposits` and `settlement`.
+The life-cycle of a contract has three phases: `deposit`, `covenant` and `settlement`.

-## The Protocol
+The first two phases can be performed at once.

+Each contract is provided with an account for making a `deposit`.
+Each user generates a unique deposit address from the contract account.
+Users may also request an account directly from the platform.

+Each `deposit` account is a taproot address.
+It is constructed as a 2-of-2 musig agreement with the platform, with a time-locked script path for sweeping funds after a waiting period.

+The waiting period guarantees the platform has ability to negotiate funding for a contract, from multiple sources, without risk of double-spending.

+In order to assign funds to a contract, the depositor must sign a `covenant`, or a collection of pre-computed spending transactions, which represent the terms of the contract.

+Thankfully, all of this is done by computer software. :-)

+Once a `covenant` has been signed over to the platform, and the deposit has been confirmed on-chain, the funds are considered secured.

+Once all funding has been secured for a contract, the contract becomes active, and the `settlement` phase begins.

+Each contract comes with a tiny virtual machine.
+This CVM represents the current state of the contract, and it can be changed via the use of `programs`.
+The configuration of these `programs` are defined in the proposal.

+You can also define a `schedule` for executing commands over time.
+The clock for scheduled tasks starts ticking once the contract becomes active.

+When a `closed` state has been reached within the CVM, the contract is considered `settled`.
+The platform will complete all signatures for the selected spending path, then broadcast the final transaction.
+This marks the contract as completed.

-### Examples
+### Protocol Example

   **Scenario:** Sales agreement between buyer (alice) and seller (bob) with third-party arbitration.

   Step 0 (draft proposal)  :
-    * Alice coordinates on a proposal with Bob.
+    * Alice coordinates on a proposal with Bob that includes a third party to settle disputes.

   Step 1 (create contract) :
     * Bob submits his proposal to the platform and receives a contract.
     * Bob shares this contract with Alice.

-  Step 2 (deposit funds)   :
+  Step 2 (deposit & covenant) :
     * Alice deposits her funds into a 2-of 2 account with the contract agent.
-    * Alice signs a covenant with the agent that funds the contract.
+    * Alice signs a covenant that authorizes her funds to settle the contract.
-    * Once the deposit is confirmed, the contract becomes active.
+    * Once the deposit is confirmed on-chain, the contract becomes active.

-  Step 3 (settle contract) :
+  Step 3a (settle contract - happy path):
-    * Alice and Bob supply arguments to the CVM, and each receive a receipt.
+    * Alice and Bob supply arguments to the CVM.
-    * Based on the supplied arguments, the CVM will select a settlement path.
+    * When the CVM computes a settlement agreement, the agent steps in to complete the covenant and broadcasts the closing tx.
+    * Both Alice and Bob verify that the CVM executed their arguments correctly.

+  Step 3b (dispute contract - unhappy path):
+    * Alice triggers a dispute action in the CVM.
+    * Now in a disputed state, the third-party has authority to settle the contract.
-    * The agent settles the covenant on the selected path and broadcasts the closing tx.
+    * The third party settles the CVM, and the platform broadcasts the closing tx.
-  Step 4 (verify results)  :
-    * Both Alice and Bob verify the CVM executed their arguments correctly.
+    * Both Alice and Bob verify that the CVM executed their arguments correctly.

-    * If a given action has an invalid signature, Alice / Bob can prove it.
+  Step 3c (expired contract - ugly path):
-    * If a given action was omitted from the CVM, the receipts can prove it.
+    * Alice triggers a dispute action in the CVM.

-Each stage has it's own library of methods that help with the setup, signatures and validation for that stage.
+    * The third party skips town.
+    * The proposal did not include any auto-settlement options.
+    * The contract hangs in dispute until it expires.
+    * The default spending path is executed, or if no path is defined, all depositors are refunded.

+   Step 3d (expired deposits - horrific path):
+    * Everything in 3c happens, except the last bit.
+    * Our entire platform burns down in a disaster.
+    * All deposits eventually expire, and can be sweeped using the pre-signed return tx.

 ## The Proposal